-- Fitting and connecting the required modules (eg. MAF/PSU module, 16 Zone display/relay driver boards if any).

-- · Adjusting or removing links on the PCBs.

-- Programming the RDU through the keypad.
+- Fitting and connecting the required modules (eg. MAF/PSU module, 16 Zone display/relay driver boards if any). - Adjusting or removing links on the PCBs. - Programming the RDU using the keypad or Smart Config.

 The manual call points (MCPs), warning devices, ancillary equipment and field wiring that are connected to the RDU must match the programmed configuration.